Team-Grace/devgrace/docs/prepareDocs/en/utils/common/noop.md

 # noop

-Function that does nothing and returns `undefined`.
+A function that does nothing and returns `undefined`.

 <br />